 How do we get to the Center?

-As part of your booking we will organize return transport from Iquitos to Inca Shipiba.
-We meet at 9am and leave via motocarro (motorized rickshaws) and a shuttle to Nauta.
+As part of your booking we can organize return transport from Iquitos to Inca Shipiba.
+We can meet you in Iquitos and leave Iquitos via motocarro (motorized rickshaws) then a shuttle to Nauta.
 We then walk into the Center which takes about twenty-five minutes.
 A reasonable level of fitness is required for this walk, as all luggage has to be carried in (porter services can be arranged).

 Do I need a visa to visit Peru?